Alex Morgan

-Morgan joined Portland Thorns FC in the NWSL's inaugural season in 2013 and helped the team win the league championship that year.
-Morgan played for the Thorns through the 2015 season, after which she was traded to the expansion team Orlando Pride.
-In 2017, Morgan signed with French team Lyon, where she won the continental European treble, which included the UEFA Women's Champions League.
-Morgan joined the expansion team San Diego Wave FC in 2022; she received the NWSL Golden Boot as the league's top scorer that year and helped win the NWSL Shield the following season.
+At the professional level, Morgan was drafted number one overall in the 2011 Women's Professional Soccer Draft by the Western New York Flash.
+After helping the Flash win the league championship, she joined Portland Thorns FC in the inaugural season of the National Women's Soccer League.
+Morgan and the Thorns won the 2013 league championship before she was traded to Orlando Pride.
+In 2017, she signed with the French club Lyon, where she won the continental European treble, including the UEFA Women's Champions League.
+While playing for San Diego Wave FC in 2022, Morgan received the NWSL Golden Boot as the league's top scorer, and helped the team win the NWSL Shield the following season.